What is Novated Leasing and is it Right for Me? (A Detailed Guide)

 A novated lease is a unique employee-benefit arrangement that involves you, your employer and a financier, and can last between one and five years.

 With a novated lease, you're not limited to any particular car type, model or make, unless stipulated by your employer.
-In most cases, you’re free to choose the car you wish to lease, whether it’s new, used, or even your existing car.
+In most cases, you’re free to choose the car you wish to lease, whether it’s petrol or electric, or a new, used, or even your existing car.

-Best of all, because your repayments are partly sourced from your before-tax income, you could end up paying less tax and having a little more disposable income.
+Best of all, because your repayments are partly sourced (or fully sourced for eligible EVs) from your before-tax income, you could end up paying less tax and having a little more disposable income.
 Here’s how it works:

 Some of the cost is taken from your ‘before-tax’ income